El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Multi-band lens modeling

 \subsection{Constraints from stellar kinematics}

 We estimate the Einstein radius of L1 and L3 from their LOS velocity dispersion by assuming a mass distribution following a singular isothermal sphere (SIS) and using the relation

-where $c$ is the speed of light, \Ds and \Ds are angular diameter distances to the source and between the deflector and the source, respectively.
+where $c$ is the speed of light, \Ds and \Dds are angular diameter distances to the source and between the deflector and the source, respectively.
 We add a multiplicative factor $f_{\rm cluster}$ to take into account the cluster contribution to the gravitational potential.
 As discussed in Sect.~\ref{ssec:cluster_contrib}, the cluster realistically contributes to the mass of L1 and L3 at the $11\%$ and $9\%$ levels, respectively, hence we set $f_{\rm cluster,L1} = 1 - 0.11$ and $f_{\rm cluster,L3} = 1 - 0.09$.
-For angular diameter distances, we compute \Ds and \Dds corresponding to L1 and L3 using redshift estimates from \ppxf fits (i.e., $z_{\rm L1}=0.872$ and $z_{\rm L3}=0.864$), and assume $z_{\rm s}=2.291$ for the source redshift.
-The resulting probability distributions lead to $\theta_{\rm E,L1}=1\farcs05\pm0\farcs05$ and $\theta_{\rm E,L3}=0\farcs49\pm0\farcs05$, as shown in Fig.~\ref{fig:theta_E_priors} (also compared to the distributions for a more conservative cluster contribution).
+For angular diameter distances, we compute \Ds and \Dds corresponding to L1 and L3 using redshift estimates from \ppxf fits (i.e., $z_{\rm L1}=0.872$ and $z_{\rm L3}=0.864$), and assume $\zs=2.291$ for the source redshift.
+The resulting probability distributions lead to $\theta_{\rm E,L1}=1\farcs05\pm0\farcs05$ and $\theta_{\rm E,L3}=0\farcs49\pm0\farcs05$, as shown in Fig.~\ref{fig:theta_E_priors} and compared to the distributions for a more conservative cluster contribution.
 We summarize in Table~\ref{tab:props_from_muse} the redshift, velocity dispersion and Einstein radius estimates.

 We emphasize that, to complement lensing constraints, we only use the Einstein radius estimate for L3 consistently with the assumption of an isothermal density profile used in the lens model.
-As we show in Sect.~\ref{ssec:lens_modeling}, we find that the mass density slope of L1 is steeper than isothermal.
+As shown in \citet{Kamieneski2023} and in Sect.~\ref{ssec:lens_modeling}, the lensing data is not constraining enough to probe the mass distribution of L3 beyond the assumption of an isothermal profile.
+For L1 however, we find~\ref{ssec:lens_modeling} that the mass density slope at the Einstein radius is steeper than isothermal.